 2.1.3 Experiment 1 incubations

-Control-1 incubations were performed on single samples due to time and space limitations within the original experiment.
+Control-1 incubations were performed in 2011 on single samples due to time and space limitations within the original experiment.
 Soils were weighed out into 250 ml beakers and placed into 1000 ml mason jars with airtight lids fitted with two sampling ports.
 The mass of soil used for control-1 incubations ranged from 45 g to 75 g (air-dry equivalent) based on estimated respiration rates from previous work at the sites.
 Soil masses were adjusted to ensure that enough CO2 would be respired to measure ∆14C-CO2 (> 0.5 mg) following the second enclosure period while at the same time preventing excessive CO2 build-up as this has been shown to negatively impact heterotrophic respiration (MacFayden 1973; Santruckova and Simek 1994).

-Soil moisture contents of control-1 samples were adjusted to 60% of water holding capacity (WHC) prior to sealing the jars, either from field moisture (control-1 samples) or from air-dried conditions (air-dry/rewet + storage samples).
+Soil moisture contents of control-1 samples were adjusted to 60% of water holding capacity (WHC) prior to sealing the jars.
 We moistened the soil from the top by means of a perforated luerlock cap attached to a 10 ml syringe that emitted water in small droplets for minimal disturbance.
 All control-1 samples were incubated for 4 d following moisture adjustment (the first enclosure period), after which the jars were flushed with CO2-free air and allowed to accumulate CO2 for a second enclosure period of 14 d.

-We performed the air-dry/rewet + storage treatment incubations in duplicate in order to quantify potential laboratory errors.
+We performed the air-dry/rewet + storage treatment incubations on the air-dried subsamples in 2018.
+We incubated the air-dry/rewet + storage samples in duplicate in order to quantify potential laboratory errors.
 However, owing to a limited quantity of archived soil we reduced the mass of soil incubated to 20 g.
-As with control-1 samples, soil moisture content was adjusted to 60% water holding capacity prior to flushing and sealing the jars.
+Using the same procedure as with control-1 samples, soil moisture content was adjusted to 60% water holding capacity prior to flushing and sealing the jars.
 We maintained the same 4 d first enclosure period to capture the CO2 released during the rewetting pulse.
 We determined the duration of the second enclosure period for the air-dry/rewet + storage treatment incubations by the amount of CO2 respired.
 We allowed the air-dry/rewet + storage treatment incubations to proceed until the same amount of CO2 had been respired per g soil C as in the second enclosure period of corresponding control-1 sample incubations.
 Accordingly, the incubation duration of the second enclosure period for the air-dry/rewet + storage treatment incubations varied (Table 2).

 Headspace CO2 concentrations for control-1 incubations were measured once at the end of the first enclosure period, but were measured daily during the first enclosure period for air-dry/rewet + storage incubations.
 We measured headspace CO2 concentrations one to three times per week during the second enclosure period for both control-1 and air-dry/rewet + storage treatment incubations, with more frequent measurements made for samples with faster respiration rates.
 Headspace gas samples were collected and analyzed for ∆14C and δ13C content at the end of both the first enclosure period and the second enclosure period for the air-dry/rewet + storage treatment incubations, but these measurements were only made following the second enclosure period for control-1 samples.
 All samples were incubated at 20º C.